pmunts/muntsos/README.txt

 MuntsOS is a ferociously reduced Linux distribution for embedded systems.
-It runs on several microcomputer boards, including all 64-bit Raspberry Pi boards.
-MuntsOS delivers a turnkey RAM resident Linux operating system.
-With MuntsOS installed, such microcomputers can treated as components, as Linux microcontrollers, and integrated into other projects just like traditional single chip microcontrollers.
+It runs on several microcomputer boards, including all 64-bit Raspberry Pi models, providing a turnkey RAM resident Linux operating system.
+With MuntsOS installed, a small and low cost Linux microcomputer becomes a Linux microcontroller, and can be integrated into an embedded system just like a single chip microcontroller but coming with a much, much richer development ecosystem.

 Other embedded system Linux distributions such as Buildroot or Yocto Linux are very cumbersome and have very steep learning curves.
 If you